Networking

 • Develop strong active listening skills

-• Get comfortable talking about what we have to offer
+• Get comfortable talking about what we have to offer and need

 • Discern what is relevant and strategic to share in any given moment